-Before going into details about HIPAA compliance requirements, let’s review the HIPAA Rules briefly.
+Before going into details about HIPAA compliance requirements, let’s review the HIPAA Rules.
 Employees must understand the rules first before an organization implements compliance requirements effectively.

 HIPAA Privacy Rule

 The HIPAA Privacy Rule only applies to covered entities such as health providers who conduct certain healthcare transactions electronically.
 It sets the national standard for the control of access to PHI, such as how PHI should be used and disclosed.
-The Privacy Rule gives patients the right to access their medical information on request.
+The Privacy Rule gives patients the right to access their medical request information.

 HIPAA Security Rule

 The HIPAA Security Rule applies to both covered entities and business associates, especially when information is in transit between them.
 The HIPAA Security Rule sets the standard for security and coherence of the PHI, including handling of medical records whether they are physical or electronic.
 The main safeguards are within the security rule.
 This includes:

 - Technical safeguards to protect electronic data such as data encryption.

 - Administrative safeguards where policies and procedures on PHI protection are explained.